EddyVerbruggen/nativescript-barcodescanner/README.md

 _To not crash your app in case you forgot to provide the reason this plugin adds an empty reason to the `.plist` during build.
 This value gets overridden by anything you specified yourself.
 You're welcome._

 ## Usage
+Tip: during a scan you can use the volume up/down buttons to toggle the torch.

 ### function: scan (single mode)
 ```js